How to Apply

 - Never leave spaces blank - even if the answer is "0".

-- Sign the FAFSA with your Federal PIN.
-Your parent has to sign too, if you are a dependent student.
+- Use/Create your FSA ID to log into your FAFSA.
+Your parent has to sign with his/her FSA ID too, if you are a dependent student.

 - File by the recommended deadline: March 1st for all students.

 - Save your FSA ID in a secure place for future use.